 “READY TO MOVE, READY TO PLAY, READY TO LEARN”

-- Dynamic, with varied multi-directional movement
+- Tennis is dynamic, with varied multi-directional movement.

 - Open skill – no 2 movements or shots are ever the same!